-The annual Southern Idaho Fire Academy (SIFA) was held this past month in the Rupert area.
-The Academy is a three-day event full of crucial training.
+The annual Southern Idaho Fire Academy (SIFA) was held this past month in the Burley area.
+The Academy is a three-day event full of crucial firefighter training.
 SIFA makes it possible for volunteer departments and smaller professional departments to get the necessary training needed to successfully do the job, while sharing the cost of the training with other departments.
 Instructors are brought in from all over the state to teach the classes which cover a wide range and accommodate everyone from the beginner level firefighter to the more seasoned individuals.
-A few members of TFFD attended and took advantage of this excellent training opportunity.
-All our boys who attended had a profitable experience and will now be able to apply what they learned to make their career here that much more effective.
+A several members of TFFD attended and took advantage of this excellent training opportunity.
+All our boys who attended had a profitable experience and will now be able to apply what they learned to the job, making them that much more effective.
 Good job fellas, keep up the good work!

-Well that’s about it for this month, and until next time, don’t forget to wave to the boys in the BRT.
-Happy St. Patrick’s Day!
+Well, that’s about it for this month.
+Until next time don’t forget to wave to the guys in the BRT!